florencemezino/i-am-florence/README.md

-# I am Florence : Personal Portfolio Site
+# Personal Portfolio Site : I am Florence

 [View the live project here](link)

-This is my personal portfolio called "I am Florence".
+This is my personal portfolio site called "I am Florence".
 It is designed to be responsive and accessible on a range of devices to display my work experiences, skills and projects.
-User friendly and easy navigate, this project aims to have an overview of my story and attract potential recruiters and clients.
+User friendly and easy navigate, this website aims to showcase my story by presenting myself in the best light to attract recruiters,get hired and expand my network in the tech industry.

 ## User Experience (UX)

-### Persona profiles
+### End user

+1. Goal
+End users for this project are recruiters considering to hire an applicant.

+2. Profile

-1. Corporate HR recruitment specialist
+* Corporate HR recruitment specialist
-2. Start up business owner
+* Start up business owner
-3. Recruitment agency
+* Recruitment agency

 ### User stories